dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

   --sleepycrypt    Encrypt the memory of the loader with SleepyCrypt # experimental (Pre-Alpha, not working yet for C2-Stager)
   --fluctuate    Enable ShellcodeFluctuation for local shellcode injection and PE-Loading (Alpha) - no support for remote injection
-                 This will only work for C2-Payloads, that use Win32 Sleep in between connection attempts, as that is hooked --antidebug    Checks the BeingDebugged flag of the current process and if it is set, it will quit
+                 This will only work for C2-Payloads, that use Win32 Sleep in between connection attempts, as that is hooked --noAntidebug    Leave out AntiDebugger Checks --noDefaultSandBox    Leave out default Sandbox Checks

 [Syscall retrival technique to use, default is GetSyscallStub to retrievethe stubs from disk]

-  --hellsgate    Retrieve Syscalls via Hellsgate technique (for patching AMSI/ETW or shellcode execution/PE injection) --syswhispers    Embed Syscalls via Syswhispers3 (NimLineWhispers3) technique
+  --hellsgate    Retrieve Syscalls via Hellsgate technique --syswhispers    Embed Syscalls via Syswhispers3 (NimLineWhispers3) technique
         --jump    When using Syswhispers3, use the jumper_randomized technique